 On October 25, 2018, the Company, CannAscend Alternative, LLC ("CAA"), and CannAscend Alternative Logan, LLC ("CAA Logan") entered into a Membership Interest Purchase Option Agreement (the "CannAscend Option Agreement").
-CAA and CAA Logan are both Ohio-based limited liability companies that operate four dispensaries (collectively the "Target Companies").
-The Company closed the acquisition on July 1, 2021.
+CAA and CAA Logan are both Ohio-based limited liability companies that operate dispensaries (collectively the "Target Companies").
+Under the terms of the CannAscend Option Agreement, the Company purchased an exclusive option to acquire all outstanding membership interests (the "CannAscend Option") of the Target Companies during the period commencing on the first anniversary of the date upon which all four of the dispensaries operated by the Target Companies have been issued certificates of operation under Ohio's Medical Marijuana Control Program and all necessary regulatory approvals have been obtained (the "Commencement Date").
+The CannAscend Option expires on the 30th day following said Commencement Date ("CannAscend Option Period").
+All four of the dispensaries operated by the Target Companies were issued certificates of operation under Ohio's Medical Marijuana Control Program in the fourth quarter of 2019 and the Company is currently in the process of obtaining necessary regulatory approvals.

-The price paid by the Company for the CannAscend Option Agreement was approximately \$4,124 ("CannAscend Option Deposit") and it was recorded as long-term deposits on the consolidated statement of financial position at December 31, 2020.
-Based on the Company's exercise of the CannAscend Option, the Company paid a purchase price of \$14,150.
+The price for the CannAscend Option Agreement was approximately \$4,124 ("CannAscend Option Deposit").
+The Company has recorded the \$4,124 of CannAscend Option Deposit paid as long-term deposits on the consolidated balance sheets as of December 31, 2020 and 2019, respectively.
+The CannAscend Option Deposit made by the Company is non-refundable.
+If the Company exercises the CannAscend Option, the Company will pay a purchase price of \$14,150, subject to reduction as provided in the CannAscend Option Agreement.

-As part of the CannAscend Option Agreement, the Company had deposited money into an escrow account.
-As of December 31, 2020, the escrow deposit account had a balance of \$10,026 which was recorded as other non-current assets on the consolidated statement of financial position for the year ended December 31, 2020.
-Funds from the escrow account were released upon the closure of this acquisition.
+As part of the CannAscend Option Agreement, the Company entered into an escrow agreement with the Target Companies and deposited money into an escrow account.
+As of December 31, 2020, and 2019, the escrow deposit account had a balance of \$10,026 which is recorded as restricted cash on the consolidated balance sheets.